khoih-prog/Portenta_H7_AsyncWebServer/README.md

 in my application max heap size went from 375k to 66k (which is the lowest possible wit the variables and otehr data I am using)

-Seems to work, let mw know what you think
+Seems to work, let me know what you think